Created on

 If the default route is configured and reflected in the output of the routing table, ping the gateway and public IP.
 For example, 8.8.8.8.

 Check if the destination MAC address is that of the ISP or next hop.
-If it is there, it means FortiGate is sending packets and most likely the issue with the next hop or ISP.
+If it is there, it means FortiGate is sending packets, and the issue is most likely with the next hop or ISP.

 Try a directly connected device: To rule out most service-related issues, try connecting a PC to the modem directly and observe the result.
 If unable to get out, reboot the modem.
 If still having difficulties, contact the ISP.